Originally published January 24, 2017, updated September 9, 2021

 According to Epsilon, 80% of customers are more likely to buy from sites that offer personalized shopping experiences.
 When personalized contact is used, your business appears more accessible.
 Whether it’s a personalized email, a custom-designed website, or a one-on-one chat on your eCommerce site, being personable in today’s B2B market is critical.
 Customers are more inclined to transact with you if you send them a personalized message that expresses gratitude.
 Check out these other examples for enhancing personalization:

 - Learn how and where to earn your consumers’ trust before they make a purchase.
 Because the buying procedure in B2B transactions may be complicated, assisting your client with ordering can help you make a favorable impression.

-- “Product suggestions” are beneficial in B2B eCommerce since they offer much more value.
+- “Product suggestions” using AI in eCommerce are beneficial since they offer much more value.
 Help your clients make the right decision for their company with product displays comparing the facts about your products and services.